Cooperation with Arab Donors (CAD)

-Lead executing agency: Jordanian Ministry of Planning and International Cooperation (MoPIC)
+Lead executing agency: Ministry for Planning and International Cooperation (MoPIC); Jordan Ministry of Planning

-In Jordan, cooperation has been set up between the regional programme, the OPEC Fund for International Development and the Jordan River Foundation.
-In response to the influx of refugees from Syria and the challenges this has posed for Jordan, the Madrasati Project was launched.
-It aims to improve the learning environment and quality of teaching in schools with a high percentage of Syrian refugee children and facilitate the integration of refugees into host communities.
+In previous phases, CAD and the OPEC Fund for International Development in Jordan cooperated with the Jordan River Foundation.
+The Madrasati Project was launched in response to the influx of refugees from Syria and the challenges Jordan faced as a result.
+The objective was to improve the learning environment and the quality of teaching in schools with a high proportion of Syrian refugee children, and to facilitate the integration of refugees into the host communities.

 The project also has a multi-year partnership with the multi-national donor Arab Gulf Programme for Development (AGFUND).
 Three projects for the financial inclusion of women in Yemen (each co-financed) were carried out by the non-governmental organisation Center of Arab Women for Training and Research (CAWTAR) based in Tunis.
 A Memorandum of Understanding concluded with the Islamic Development Bank (IsDB) in May 2017 was renewed in 2018.
 Other partners from the previous phases are the Abu Dhabi Fund for Development (ADFD), the Arab Monetary Fund (AMF), the Saudi Fund for Development (SFD) and Silatech.